HashemBader/Monopoly-Game/REPORT.md

 ### Reflecting on your experience:
 _Write a short reflection on your use of generative AI in this project, including if you did not use it.
 You may use the prompts as headings if you wish.
 (500 words)_
-Generative AI was a little bit helpful, it helped with having ideas for making test cases for the code and the classes it has.
+Generative AI was a really helpful, it helped with having ideas for making test cases and documentaion for the code to cover all the details and the errors in the code.
 In another hand, it was not helpful in making codes that helps with calculating rents.
-Overall, the generative AI helped with improving the test cases which made the code more effecient, maybe adding some complicated functions that matches with the reality of the game could you have made the project turned out better, other than that, most of the game was covered effeciently.
+Overall, the generative AI helped with improving the test cases and the documentation, which made the code more effecient, maybe adding some complicated functions that matches with the reality of the game could you have made the project turned out better, other than that, most of the game was covered effeciently.